The politics of the flight caps

 Another expert, Professor Cheryl Saunders, added that the Commonwealth had chosen not to exercise its quarantining power ‘and so it becomes a state responsibility’.

 Importantly, the Commonwealth does not have any power to create laws in relation to the implementation of health services.
 Health is wholly under the authority of the states, which is why it’s the states that operate hospitals and employ health care workers while the Commonwealth does not.
-So even though there is a Commonwealth Biosecurity Act 2015 with powers to mandate quarantine, section 562 of that act, for example, confirms that any biosecurity undertaking by the Commonwealth that affects residents of the states, can only be done with active cooperation from the state health authorities.
+So even though there is a Commonwealth Biosecurity Act 2015 with powers to mandate quarantine, section 562 of that act, for example, stipulates that any biosecurity undertaking by the Commonwealth that affects residents of the states, must be led by state health authorities.

 Furthermore, the states agreed in National Cabinet in March 2020 to accept responsibility for quarantine and that included funding it.
 Both legal experts mentioned above, however, expressed concern that the federal government could be providing more assistance to the states, for example, via funding boosts.